T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 are deleted too.
 Slave records, which might be also deleted through a 'delete'-form, are *not* checked for file references and therefore such files are not deleted on the filesystem.

-Only columns where the columname contains `pathFileName` are checked for file references.
-Therefore, always choose a columnanme which contains `pathFileName`.
+Only column(name)s which contains `pathFileName` as part of their name, are checked for file references.

 If there are other records, which references the same file, such files are not deleted.
 It's a very basic check: just the current column of the current table is compared.
 In general it's not a good idea to